markuspalu/odin-webpage/README.md

-This is my webpage using HTML and CSS with flexbox.
+This is my webpage using HTML and CSS with flexbox from scratch.